EACES Award 2022

 The award will be given to the work that in the opinion of the jury has the greatest potential to impact the field of comparative economic studies in the future.
 Both theoretical and empirical contributions are appropriate.
 They may investigate any area covered by the research sponsored by EACES including comparative analysis of different economic systems and institutions and their evolution.

-It is a condition of the award that the winner presents her or his work in the form of a short lecture in a plenary session of the 16th EACES conference held online as a virtual conference from 13-17 September 2021.
-The winner will be notified no later than 31 July 2021.
+It is a condition of the award that the winner presents her or his work in the form of a short lecture in a plenary session of the 17th EACES conference.

 - a CV in English;